xmos/ai_tools/lib_nn/lib_nn/doc/src/ops/conv2d_depthwise.md

 #### Data Parameters

-The following are input and output parameters of @oper{conv2d_depthwise}.
-These parameters are supplied only when the job invocation occurs, and may change from invocation to invocation.
+The following are input and output data parameters of @oper{conv2d_depthwise}.

 @par